 Indications for Use

-The Advisory Committee on Immunization Practices (ACIP) recommends vaccination against meningococcal disease for people who travel to or reside in countries where N. meningitidis is hyperendemic or epidemic, particularly if contact with the local population will be prolonged.
+The Advisory Committee on Immunization Practices (ACIP) recommends vaccination against meningococcal disease for people aged 11–18 years, people with certain underlying medical conditions, and for people who travel to or reside in countries where N. meningitidis is hyperendemic or epidemic, particularly if contact with the local population will be prolonged.
 Hyperendemic regions include the meningitis belt of Africa during the dry season (December–June).
 Advisories for travelers to other countries are issued when epidemics of meningococcal disease caused by vaccine-preventable serogroups are recognized (see the CDC Travelers’ Health website at www.cdc.gov/travel).
 Note that proof of receipt of quadrivalent vaccination against meningococcal disease is required for people traveling to Mecca during the annual Hajj and Umrah pilgrimages.